dcunited001/dcunited001.github.io/_posts/2017-10-21-speed-of-thought-twenty-postulates-of-social-physics.md

     highlight cognizance of intent

 - (Cut in content/ideas from facets: systems theory draft)

+- sparse graphs where almost all information flows are monodirectional, beyond some core subset of the network, tightly interconnected to itself and only sparsely connected to the outside.
+  - in the inner shells, the networks allow for bidirectional connections within the shell, but only monodirectional connections outside the shell.
+    - thus, in order to form cycles in outer, non-core shells, there must be at least two connections

 #### I Live In A World Where Those Who Can't or Won't Talk To Me Are My Friends